lyyvli/vpc/intl.en-US/Best practices/Migrate from the classic network to VPC/Example of hybrid access and hybrid adding migration.md

 ## Prerequisites {#section_rtn_bdv_sdb .section}

-Before migrating, make sure that:
+Before the migration, make sure that:

 -   You have known the details and limits of the migration.
-For more information, see [Migration overview](https://help.aliyun.com/document_detail/55051.html?spm=5176.doc57946.6.601.DEp7Aq#mixed).
+For more information, see [Migration overview](reseller.en-US/Best practices/Migrate from the classic network to VPC/Migration overview.md#).

 -   You are familiar with VPC and the related products.
 VPC and the classic network are very different.
 Apart from the network isolation, VPC enables you to control your private network by using other related products.